 Visual Concepts and 2K Games has done an excellent job by releasing a basketball sports simulation video game called ‘NBA 2K23‘ where players can showcase their talent in the MyCAREER option with MyTEAM.
 As the NBA 2K23 title is new in the market, it requires more optimizations, and recently some players have started facing NBA 2K23 controller not working on the PC.

 This isn’t a new issue for PC games because plenty of other games are available that conflict with the controller on the PC.
-Even though most games go through many stages to assure quality before the full official release, some issues can go untouched.
-Luckily, unfortunate players are active enough to discover such issues or common bugs once they start playing.
+Even though most games go through many stages to ensure quality before the full official release, some issues can go untouched.
+Luckily, unfortunate players are active enough to discover such problems or common bugs once they start playing.
 Now, NBA 2K23 PC players are reporting controller-related issues.

 Fix: NBA 2K23 Controller Not Working on PC